 The declaration and amount of all potential future dividends will be at the discretion of our Board of Directors and will depend upon many factors, including our financial condition, results of operations, cash flows, prospects, industry conditions, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors the Board of Directors deems relevant.
-In addition, our ability to pay cash dividends on common or preferred shares is limited by covenants in the Amended Credit Agreement.
+In addition, our ability to pay cash dividends on common or preferred shares is limited by covenants in the Credit Agreement.
 Future agreements may also limit our ability to pay dividends, and we may incur incremental taxes if we are required to repatriate foreign earnings to pay such dividends.
-If we elect to pay dividends in the future, the amount per share of our dividend payments may be changed, or dividends may again be suspended, without advance notice.
+If we elect to pay dividends in the future, the amount per share of our dividend payments may be changed, or dividends may be suspended, without advance notice.
 The likelihood that dividends will be reduced or suspended is increased during periods of market weakness.
 There can be no assurance that we will pay a dividend in the future.

-The preferred shares we issued in the Noralta Acquisition are entitled to receive a 2% annual dividend on the liquidation preference (initially \$10,000 per share), subject to increase to up to 3% in certain circumstances, paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference, or any combination thereof.
-Quarterly dividends were paid in-kind on June 30, September 30 and December 31, 2018, thereby increasing the liquidation preference to \$10,150 per share as of December 31, 2018.
+The preferred shares we issued in the Noralta Acquisition are entitled to receive a 2% annual dividend on the liquidation preference (initially \$10,000 per share), paid quarterly in cash or, at our option, by increasing the preferred shares' liquidation preference, or any combination thereof.
+Quarterly dividends were paid in-kind on March 31, June 30, September 30 and December 31, 2019, thereby increasing the liquidation preference to \$10,355 per share as of December 31, 2019.
 We currently expect to pay dividends on the preferred shares for the foreseeable future through an increase in liquidation preference rather than cash.
-For further information, see Note 13 - Preferred Shares to the notes to the consolidated financial statements included in Item 8 of this annual report for further information.
+For further information, see Note 20 - Preferred Shares to the notes to the consolidated financial statements included in Item 8 of this annual report for further information.